mafifafm/pxt-microbit/docs/projects/v2-play-sound-long.md

 ---

-Now you should see your graph and text change between **-1023** and **1023** as you click around on the micro:bit simulator to pretend like you're swinging it around.
+Now you should see your graph and text change between **-1023** and **1023** as you click around on the Ragga simulator to pretend like you're swinging it around.

 ## 6. Compass Values

-For the graph to change with the speed of your movement, we need to replace the "0" with the micro:bit **acceleration** value.
+For the graph to change with the speed of your movement, we need to replace the "0" with the Ragga **acceleration** value.

 ---